 Take a good look at the various paper and paperless planners available, and what makes each one good at what it does.
 Do not forget to take into account the ease of use, as this year’s events may require you to constantly sterilize or disinfect your frequently touched items.

 You may find that you prefer the traditional paper planners that give you exactly what you are used to and function best with.
 They have been the standard for decades and for good reason.
 They have everything you have always needed to get the results you require.

 On the other hand, the paper options only allow so much room for newer collaborative techniques surfacing in the next-generation classroom.

-If you find that your classroom, school, or even entire district is transforming to a more digital way of educating, then getting familiar with a paperless option might put you ahead of the pack when the changeover inevitably happens.
+If you find that your classroom, school, or even entire district is transitioning to online education, then getting familiar with a paperless option might put you ahead of the pack when the changeover inevitably happens.